 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
+Prior Authorization is required.

 Deductible applies.

 50% coinsurance for each

 Medicare-covered service.

 You pay these amounts until you

 reach the out-of-pocket

 maximum.